SandeepaInduwaraSamaranayake/SDGP_Group_14_Project_Trojans/README.md

 #### IDEs and other Software <br>

-> 1. Jupyter Notebook ( If you already installed Anaconda, you don't need to install Jupyter Notebook seperately ) -
+> 1. Jupyter Notebook ( If you already installed Anaconda, you don't need to install Jupyter Notebook seperately ) - For machine learning purposes
 > 2. Android Studio - For Android app development.
 > 3. Visual Studio Code - For editing code.
 > 4. Pycharm - For programming with Python